CheeksTheGeek/PyJSONCanvas/README.md

 ## Documentation

-The JsonCanvas library is well-documented, and you can find detailed information about all the available classes, methods, and exceptions in the docstrings and code comments.
+The PyJSONCanvas library is well-documented, and you can find detailed information about all the available classes, methods, and exceptions in the docstrings and code comments.

 ## Contributing

-We welcome contributions to JsonCanvas!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/cheeksthegeek/jsoncanvas).
+We welcome contributions to PyJSONCanvas!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/cheeksthegeek/PyJSONCanvas).

 ## License

-JsonCanvas is released under the [MIT License](https://opensource.org/licenses/MIT).
+PyJSONCanvas is released under the [MIT License](https://opensource.org/licenses/MIT).

 ## Support

-If you have any questions or need further assistance, please open an issue on the [GitHub repository](https://github.com/cheeksthegeek/jsoncanvas) or contact the maintainers.
+If you have any questions or need further assistance, please open an issue on the [GitHub repository](https://github.com/cheeksthegeek/PyJSONCanvas) or contact the maintainers.